 Crown Heights has numerous churches, some converted from elaborate theaters, one converted from a synagogue.
 And it contains not one but two children's museums: the Brooklyn Children's Museum, the first such museum in the country, and the Brooklyn Jewish Children's Museum.

 A walk through Crown Heights offers many options.
-If we visit as an extension of the Brooklyn 101 tour, we can focus on the Hasidic enclave in Crown Heights South, then, if time, extend well beyond that area.
+If we visit as an extension of the Brooklyn 101 tour, we can focus on the Hasidic enclave in Crown Heights South (described further here) then, if time, extend well beyond that area.
 If we visit as an extension of the Bedford-Stuyvesant tour, we'll start in Crown Heights North, the area with the most spectacular architecture.

 If we focus exclusively on Crown Heights, we can see both Crown Heights North and Crown Heights South, and visit multiple shopping corridors, including fast-changing Franklin Avenue, near a major subway hub and full of new stores and restaurants--yet not without some random shootings.
-(Here's an article about gentrification and a photographer's project to capture the neighborhood.)
+(Here's a photographer's project to capture the neighborhood.)

 We'll see the remnants of Brooklyn's old automobile row and the grandeur of Grant Square, a hub for development of major apartment buildings and civic buildings.
 We can stop into a fantastic Trinidadian bakery and see three segments of the recent Crown Heights North historic district.
 We can see the Bedford-Union Armory, site of a controversial redevelopment plan, and--from a distance--the housing complex that replaced Ebbets Field, not far from Medgar Evers College.

 Crown Heights contains rich African-American and Caribbean-American history.
 Consider: one house the home to Carlos Lezama, the man behind the West Indian Day Parade, and commemorates his work.
 But, astonishingly, it also was the home to Shirley Chisholm, the first black woman in Congress.

 Distance from Midtown Manhattan: 30-40 minutes by subway